pahyde/gophercises/README.md

 20 Go programming excercises in 20 days

 ### Background
 I've been picking up Go and recently discoverd Jon Calhoun's [Gophercises](https://gophercises.com/).
 If you're not familiar, it's a free course containing some really interesting programming excercises along with solutions in the Go programming language.
-The projects are nontrivial (at least to a new gopher) and motivate concepts like
+The projects are nontrivial and get right into concepts like

 - Channels
 - Mutexes